BxCppDev/Bayeux/source/bxdatatools/README.txt

-datatools is a multi-purpose library for data storage and manipulation.
+datatools is a multi-purpose C++ library for data storage and manipulation.

 datatools  has been originally  developped by  François Mauger  at LPC Caen   (CNRS/IN2P3)    and   Université   de    Caen   Basse-Normandie